Williamson County Visitor Center

 400 Main Street Franklin, TN 37064

-From Franklin Sq. roundabout, turn R onto E. Main St. to pt.
-1 in center of block.
+From Franklin Sq. roundabout, turn R onto E. Main St., center of block.

 Franklin Town Square and Monument